 Home mortgage rates are in flux due to a number of factors, but they’re still low in comparison to historical trends.
 Deciding to refinance while rates are low can potentially save you some money.
 However, just because mortgage rates may be lower than when you financed your residence doesn’t mean it’s necessarily the best time to refinance for you personally.
 Some reasons for this could be that your credit is low or you’re planning on moving out soon.
-Regardless of the specifics of your situation, take into account all options before you go ahead and refinance.
+Regardless of the specifics of your situation, take into account all of your available options before you decide to refinance.

 Mortgages can have an effect on your overall finances.
 Talk to a local financial advisor today.

 Reason #1: You’re Not Planning on Staying Put

 One of the most important details you need to pay attention to when you’re planning to refinance is the break-even point.
 This is the amount of time it will take for you to recover the closing costs on the new loan.
 The break-even point is calculated based on how much you pay in closing costs and what your new interest rate will be.

 Typically, closing costs average between 2% and 5% so it could take several years for you to get back to even.
 For example, if you pay $3,000 in closing costs and your payment only drops by $50 a month, it’ll take 60 months before you break even.
 If you’re planning on moving before the break-even period ends, refinancing probably doesn’t make much sense since you won’t be reaping any significant financial benefits in the long run.

 Your credit score plays a major part in determining what type of refinance rate you’ll qualify for.
 The higher your score, the better the deal will be.
 If your credit is less than stellar, you may have trouble finding a lender who’ll be willing to work with you on a refinance.
 If you are able to qualify for a loan, the rate might not be that great.